 Spaced practice schedule for one week.
 This schedule is designed to represent a typical timetable of a high-school student.
 The schedule includes four one-hour study sessions, one longer study session on the weekend, and one rest day.
 Notice that each subject is studied one day after it is covered in school, to create spacing between classes and study sessions.
-Copyright note: this image was produced by the authors a Blocked practice and interleaved practice with fraction problems.
+Copyright note: this image was produced by the authors A BLOCKED PRACTICE a Blocked practice and interleaved practice with fraction problems.
 In the blocked version, students answer four multiplication problems consecutively.
-In the interleaved version, students answer a problem followed multiplication by а division problem and then an addition problem, before returning to multiplication.
+In the interleaved version, students answer a multiplication problem followed bv а division problem and then an addition problem, before returning to multiplication.
 For an experiment with a similar setup, see Patel et al. (2016).
-Copyright note: this produced image was bv the authors. b Illustration of interleaving and spacing.
+Copyright note: this produced bv image was the authors. b Illustration of interleaving and spacing.
 Each color represents a different homework topic.
 Interleaving involves alternating between topics, rather than blocking.
 Spacing involves distributing practice over time, rather than massing.
-Interleaving inherently involves spacing as other tasks naturally "fill" the spaces between interleaved sessions.
+Interleaving inherently involves spacing as other tasks naturally

+"fill" the spaces between interleaved sessions.
 Copyright note: this image was produced by the authors, adapted from Rohrer (2012)